padulkemid/silvermoon-dotfiles/README.md

 # 🗒 Progress

-- [ ] doesnt work in M chip, need to reconfigure
+- [ ] doesnt work in M chip, need to reconfigure (to cater this, please run down all the plugins and review it 1-by-1)
 - [x] `yabai` doesn't do excellent stuff with `csrutil` enabled (its ok though)
 - [x] minimal install works